Jachimo/obstagtools/README.md

   --debug               Enable debug mode (verbose output)
 ```

-## keywords_yake.py
+## obs_keywords_yake.py
-Experimental auto-keyword-linking tool, using YAKE to extract keywords from an Obsidian document's content, and then
+**Very experimental** auto-keyword-linking tool, which uses YAKE to extract keywords from an Obsidian document's
-making occurrences of each keyword into Obsidian-style [[double bracket]] links, for knowledge graphing.
+content, and then makes occurrences of each keyword into Obsidian-style [[double bracket]] links.
+The intended use is for creating knowledge graphs and finding unknown linkages between documents, but it is not
+well-suited for that purpose yet.

 ### Usage